jrnd-io/jr-kafka-connect-source/README.md

 {"type":"object","properties":{"cvv":{"type":"string","connect.index":2},"card_number":{"type":"string","connect.index":1},"expiration_date":{"type":"string","connect.index":3},"card_id":{"type":"number","connect.index":0,"connect.type":"float64"}}}
 ```

-### Protobuf objects
+### Schema Registry: Protobuf

-A JR connector job for template _shopping_rating_ will be instantiated and produce 5 new random messages to _shopping_rating_ topic every 5 seconds, using the _Confluent Schema Registry_ to register the _Protobuf_ schema.
+Connector can be configured to produce objects serialized using Protobuf.
+In this example a JR connector job for template _shopping_rating_ will be instantiated and produce 5 new random messages to _shopping_rating_ topic every 5 seconds, using the _Confluent Schema Registry_ to register the _Protobuf_ schema.

 ```
 {